zodajam/zodaCSS/README.md

 You can install any of the versions <a href="https://github.com/zodajam/zodaCSS/tree/main/downloads">here</a>

-You should use the latest version for best performance but for example if you only want color classes, use version-1. alternatively you can download and modify the CSS files for your needs!
+You should use the latest version for best performance but for example if you only want color classes, use version-1.
+Alternatively you can download and modify the CSS files for your needs!

 ## Thank you for using zodaCSS!